GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 States_rebuilder is a simple and efficient state management solution for Flutter.
 By this example, I will demonstrate the above statement.

-The example consist of the [Todo MVC app](https://github.com/brianegan/flutter_architecture_samples/blob/master/app_spec.md) extended to handle dynamic dark/light theme and app internationalization.
+The example consists of the [Todo MVC app](https://github.com/brianegan/flutter_architecture_samples/blob/master/app_spec.md) extended to handle dynamic dark/light theme and app internationalization.
-The app state will be stored using SharedPreferences, Hive and sqflite for demonstration purpose.
+The app state will be stored using SharedPreferences, Hive, and sqflite for demonstration purposes.

-# Setting persistance provider
+# Setting persistence provider

-Since we want to persist the chosen theme and language as well as the todos list, we start by defining the persistence provider.
+Since we want to persist in the chosen theme and language as well as the todos list, we start by defining the persistence provider.

 with states_rebuilder, you have the freedom of choosing your storage provider.
 All you need to do is to implement the `IPersistStore` interface.